Essential HR Advice and Guidance To Maximise Your People Contribution - People Development Magazine

 1. Attraction

 Before you even think about employing someone in your business you need to understand your labour market.
-The labour market sets out the availability, geographical mapping and salary expectations for roles right across the globe.
-You need to know your labour market so you can identify those roles you need, where you are going to get them from and what you will pay them.
-Depending on the competition in your field of expertise, you will need to create an effective attraction strategy so you can attract suitably capable employees for your business.
+The labour market outlines the availability, geographic distribution, and salary expectations for roles worldwide.
+You need to know your labour market so you can identify these roles you need, where you will source them from, and what you will pay them.
+Depending on the level of competition in your field of expertise, you will need to develop an effective recruitment strategy to attract suitably capable employees for your business.

 2. Recruitment and resourcing

-Deciding on how to recruit the best people for your business is an ever-moving feast.
+Deciding on how to recruit the best people for your business is a constantly evolving process.
 Where you can source the right talent may shift depending on global or local factors.
-How you develop the recruitment process will depend on the level of expertise you need, as well as the availability of talent for your industry.
-Developing a workforce plan which sets out the capability you need along with supply and demand factors, within your financial parameters is key to fulfilling existing and future aims.
+The development of your recruitment process will depend on the level of expertise required, as well as the availability of talent in your industry.
+Developing a workforce plan that sets out the capabilities you need, along with supply and demand factors, within your financial parameters, is key to fulfilling existing and future aims.

 3. Pay and reward

 There are levels of expertise you need for determining and paying salaries and other financial rewards.
 For more complicated salary frameworks you may need to employ a pay and reward specialist.
-However, for more simple strategies for pay linked to the labour market, a good HR professional will be able to help you set the right rates.
-Pay and reward is also a fairly transactional activity which can be administered via your HR IT system or it might be the domain of your finance department.
-Whichever it is, HR professionals can help with queries and protocols.
+However, for simpler strategies linked to the labour market, a good HR professional will be able to help you set the correct rates.
+Pay and reward is also a fairly transactional activitthatch can be administered via your HR IT system omayht be the domain of your finance department.
+Regardless of the situation, HR professionals can assist with queries and protocols.

 4. Contractual issues

-Contractual issues are not just about the terms and conditions of employment, although that is an important aspect.
-Employee policies are also vital to get right.
-Well written and specialised policies can help both protect your business and also set the culture of the business.
-Employee relations are important whether or not you have a Trade Union.
-Making sure that any changes in hard contractual terms, as well as any changes to the psychological contract, are legal and workable is key to the business working well.
+Contractual issues encompass not only the terms and conditions of employment, but also that is a crucial aspect.
+Employee policies are specialised to get it right.
+Well-written and specialised policies can help both protect your business and also set the culture of the business.
+Employee relations are essential, whether or not you have a Trade Union.
+Ensuring that any changes in hard contractual terms, as well as any changes to the psychological contract, are both legal and workable is crucial for the business to function effectively.

 5. Induction

-Unstructured or thoughtless onboarding of new employees no matter what level they are working at can be costly.
-They say first impressions count, and it can be very true.
-In those early days and weeks, your employees are making their minds up about your business.
-They will be deciding whether it is a long term prospect or not.
-Losing people because of poor induction sacrifices your investment in any recruitment and training.
-Crucially people leaving or performing poorly, as a result, can be disruptive for your whole team.
+Unstructured or thoughtless onboarding of new employees, no matter what level they are working at, can be costly.
+They say first impressions count, and it can be very accurate.
+In those early days and weeks, your employees are forming their opinions about your business.
+They will be deciding whether it is a long-term prospect or not.
+Losing people due to poor induction sacrifices your investment in recruitment and training.
+Crucially, people leaving or performing poorly can be disruptive for your whole team.

 6. Performance

-Setting up a performance regime, like induction, if done badly can hinder your business rather than enhance it.
+Setting up a performance regime, such as induction, if poorly done, can hinder your business rather than enhance it.
 Your performance regime should be designed to drive up performance.
 Done badly it can feel like bureaucratic nonsense to your team.
 Developing and reviewing team and individual performance is essential in a world where nothing stays the same for long.

 7. Capability

 Mapping out your changing capability needs is key to the continued success of your business.
-Making sure you have the right capabilities to deliver your results and forecasting for future capability if done right can mean you are ahead of the game in your industry.
+Ensuring you have the right capabilities to deliver your results and forecasting future capabilities, if done correctly, can put you ahead of the game in your industry.

 8. Diversity

-There is a wealth of research which shows how businesses perform better if they have a diverse workforce which mirrors the community they serve.
-Making sure you are tracking the diverse mix of your employees is essential.
-Impacting policy or strategic decisions on your diverse workforce must be carried out to understand how they affect people from protected characteristics and more.
+There is a wealth of researcthatch shows how businesses perform bettewhenif they have a diverse workforcthatch mirrors the community they serve.
+Ensuring that you’re tracking the diverse mix of your employees is essential.
+Making policy or strategic decisions that impact your diverse workforce requires understanding how they affect individuals from protected characteristics and beyond.

 9. Development

 Development can come in a myriad of forms.
 Deciding what kind of development is essential for your teams and employees is an art.
-You will need to base your development needs and any associated budget on your priorities for your business.
-Development is not just about training, but great can be achieved by assigning tasks or projects to your talented people.
-Getting a real return on investment on any development programmes or tasks is a real skill which can be planned from the outset.
+You will need to base your development needs and any associated budget on your business priorities.
+Development is not just about training; great things can be achieved by assigning tasks or projects to your talented people.
+Achieving a real return on investment in any development programme or task is a valuable skill that can be planned from the outset.

 10. Retention

 Some businesses necessarily expect a high turnover of people.
-Where students or very young people are employed, often the nature of the work and the recruitment pool means people will move around quickly.
+Where students or very young people are employed, the nature of the work and the recruitment pool often means that people will move organisations.
 Conversely, some lumbering organisations can retain their people for too long.
 So there is no “right” attrition or retention rate.
-It is always good though to determine what is right for your business and then analyse where you are in terms of retaining the right people or exiting where necessary.
+It is always good, though, to determine whether it is right for your business and then analyse where you are in terms of retaining the right people or exiting where necessary.

 11. Exiting

-Whether you are helping employees leave effectively and smoothly where they choose to move on, or you are choosing to let go of someone, you will need to have good processes in place to protect you and your business.
-Sometimes redundancies or transfer of employees is the right way to go, and navigating those transactions correctly is important.
-Additionally, the right retirement plans and processes for employees must be in place.
+Whether you are helping employees leave your organisation effectively and smoothly when they choose to move on, or you are choosing to let someone go, you will need to have good processes in place to protect you and your business.
+Sometimes, transferring employees to other locations is the right way to go, and navigating those transactions correctly is essential.
+Additionally, the right retirement plans and processes must be in place for employees.

 12. Employment Law

 The employment law landscape is ever-changing.
 As new legislation or regulation becomes law, you must interpret your policies with a keen eye on how they align with any changes.
-You must also make sure your policies are designed to help you achieve your overall business aims and help to create the culture you want.
+You must also ensure that your policies are designed to help you achieve your overall business objectives and foster the culture you want.
 Understanding key regulations and how to apply them will help the smooth conduct of your business.
 Resolving employee disputes and grievances can avoid lengthy employment tribunals or court cases.
-Dealing effectively with conduct issues protects you and the rest of your team.
+Dealing effectively with conduct issues, with the guidance of appropriate HR advice, protects you and the rest of your team.

 HR Health Check

-It is essential you have access to professional HR advice and guidance, from a practitioner who will help you not only to resolve employment issues as they arise but also to make sure that your practices and policies are foolproof so that problems don’t recur.
-The practitioner can also analyze trends and performance results from your data and give you a health check on how effective your people management practices are for your business.
+You must have access to professional HR advice and guidance from a practitioner who will help you not only to resolve employment issues as they arise but also to ensure that your practices and policies are foolproof, so that problems do not recur.
+The practitioner can also analyse trends and performance results from your data and provide a health check on how effective your people management practices are for your business.